Commercial Steel Windows: The Ultimate Guide

 This routine maintenance helps prevent minor issues from becoming bigger problems, preserving the clean lines, secure feel, and energy efficiency that made you choose steel in the first place.
 The goal is to be preventative.
 By regularly cleaning the surfaces, you remove dirt and pollutants that can degrade the finish over time.
 By inspecting the frames, you can catch any potential compromises to the protective coating before they become an issue.
 And by checking the hardware, you ensure the window continues to function as it should, providing security and ease of use.
 This small time commitment pays off by extending the life of your windows indefinitely and keeping your building looking pristine.
 It’s a simple trade-off for decades of reliable performance.

-Simple Cleaning and Inspection
+Your Simple Guide to Cleaning and Inspection

 Keeping your steel windows clean is straightforward.
 For the glass and frames, all you need is a soft cloth or sponge with mild soap and water.
 Avoid abrasive cleaners or harsh chemicals that could damage the protective finish.
 While you’re cleaning, take the opportunity to do a quick visual inspection.
 Look for any scratches or chips in the paint, paying close attention to corners and joints where moisture could potentially collect.
 It’s also a good idea to check the seals around the glass to make sure they are intact and free of cracks, as they are key to preventing drafts and moisture entry.